drawdb-io/drawdb-server/README.md

-Simple server to handle form submissions via email for drawDB.
+This is a simple server that serves as the backend for drawDB.
+It has 2 functions:

+1. Send bug reports via mail
+2. Handle interfacing with the GitHub rest api

 ### Get started